A comprehensive, inclusive approach to defining abstinence, and making it part of the conversation.

 Welcome, Comprehensive Sex Educators, to MAKING SENSE OF ABSTINENCE!

-Why did The Center for Family Life Education/Planned Parenthood of Greater Northern New Jersey, known for its long list of comprehensive sex education resources, decide to write a teaching guide about abstinence?
+Why did The Center for Sex Education, known for its long list of comprehensive sex education resources, decide to write a teaching guide about abstinence?
 Just imagine yourself, a comprehensive sex educator, attending a meeting, workshop, or conference in which the problems with current abstinence-only education arise for the umpteenth time.
 Despite the fact that there have been no peer reviewed evaluated studies that have demonstrated conclusively the effectiveness of abstinence-only education programs, everyone is equally frustrated that, over the past ten years, more than a billion dollars has been poured into federally funded abstinence-only education.

 Enter MAKING SENSE OF ABSTINENCE: Lessons for Comprehensive Sex Education, designed to be a resource that you can confidently turn to for approaches that are respectful of teens and that address the many facets of a very complex issue without simplistic “just say no” solutions.
 This manual stresses the importance of defining “abstinence” for oneself, if it is to be a viable and meaningful decision.
 It includes information on a variety of behaviors that may be congruent with one’s personal decisions, and adheres to the principles for sex education that guide all our manuals.
 MAKING SENSE OF ABSTINENCE is empowering, not fear-based or directive.
 It teaches accurate information, not theology or morality; it encourages young people to develop personal definitions, not to use evasive or undefined terms; it focuses on ways to help young people who choose abstinence to be effective at carrying out that choice.

 Important concepts that young people will investigate in these lessons include:

 - What abstinence means to them;